 If you come to study in the U.S., you’ll find that this is the time of year when many college students — and Americans from all walks of life — become obsessed with March Madness, the National Collegiate Athletic Association (NCAA) Division I Basketball Championship.
 It lasts from mid-March to early April.

 Internet speeds slow during March Madness because so many people are watching games online.
-Advertising revenues for televised games were $1.24 billion in 2016, the most recent data available.
+The most recent data from 2018 shows advertising revenues for televised games were $1.32 billion.
+Last year, 97 million people watched the tournament.

 The answers to the following questions will help you make sense of this peculiarly American event.
 And next year, if you’re on a U.S. campus, you just might be screaming yourself hoarse cheering for your team.

 Why is it so popular?

 People in the U.S. are incredibly loyal to their colleges and universities.
 Whether someone started at a school two months ago or graduated 30 years ago, a fan with that connection is likely to think his or her school’s team is the best and deserves to win it all.